 What intellectual influences could have worked upon the advocates of strategy B, to produce their vision of how to 'construct' capitalism at a rapid pace?
-Even if they do not refer to them, I am convinced that they were strongly influenced by two authors.
+It is not sufficient to refer in general terms to the influence of "mainstream economics".
+Even if the adherents of Strategy B do not refer to them, I am convinced that they were strongly influenced by two authors.
 One (by an irony of fate indeed) was Marx and the other was Coase.
 I concede that they make strange bedfellows.